 3.2 THINKING IN SYSTEMS

 Applying a ST lens to complex problems can be helpful to map the dynamic forces that influence the system.
 By utilising the theoretical and conceptual frameworks to underpin analysis of processes, the relationship between components of the system can be described in ways that explain how they affect its functioning (Arnold & Wade, 2015).
 Pioneering approaches to examining organisational problems saw a division of hard and soft ST, each having its own methodology developed to explore the system’s behaviours (Yadin, 2013).
 Hard systems methodologies [HSM] used technological and quantitative methods to analyse ‘predictable’ behaviours, such as the properties of feedback regimes within the system, whilst soft system methodologies [SSM] were developed to investigate management problems by exploring ‘people-orientated’ unpredictable behaviours, such as communication practices within the system (Checkland, 1981).

+The ST lens was agreed collaboratively between the academic and company partners at the application stage of the KESS2 funded project and applied in response to the Company partner’s identified need.
+As discussed in the previous chapters, integrated systems are recognised in the research literature as complex systems and require exploration of the whole system.
+Accordingly, the Company partner was applying the Vanguard Method to focus explicitly on service demands and utilise its ST lens to provide a well-established framework for examining the characteristics of operational difficulties at a whole system level.
+While utilising instruments such as graphics to examine cause and effect relationships can provide valuable data, their narrow focus is insufficient to acknowledge the myriad interconnections that influence and impact on service delivery.
+Similarly, although a systems dynamic approach (SD) can connect multi-level system analysis, its methodology for modelling and simulating complex systems can also present empirical limitations as a result of producing engineered data (Carey et al, 2015).
+Whereas both SD and Graphics can support decision-making through illustrating the emergent properties of complex systems, the holistic ST conceptual framework is well positioned to facilitate comprehensive enquiries into causative factors in a broader setting range.
+Therefore, a systems-based lens was employed to support the Company partner’s ongoing multi-dimensional investigation of their ICS.

 Similarly, ST tools can illustrate the structure of the system and how it performs, highlighting factors inside and outside the system that influence outcomes.
 As illustrated in Figure 6, the paradigms of ST are intrinsically connected and demonstrate the degrees of conceptual overlap between the theoretical underpinnings, core interrelationships and effect of the application of ST. The distinctive conceptions represent ideas and events that are described in the literature as understandings and ideas of systems-based intervention.